 What We Do

-We have found that by increasing the difficulty of the classroom assignments that we are getting a more ambitious group of students who want more responsibilities and have the desire to become the foremen and superintendents of the future.
+We have found that by increasing the difficulty of the classroom assignments we are getting a more ambitious group of students who want more responsibilities and have the desire to become the foremen and superintendents of the future.
 That is exactly what we are training them to do.
 We spend about 50 percent of all class time studying plans of local buildings (often built by the teacher).
 A strong safety program is in place with nightly interactive discussions on important safety issues.
-We have found out that the best way to increase math skills is to work on material take offs on a nightly basis.
+We have found the best way to increase math skills is to work on material take offs on a nightly basis.
 The students are actually excited about learning how to do estimating, and this has become a well-received part of the class.
 We stress that no matter how good of a carpenter you are, that unless you have a working knowledge of basic math, nobody, anywhere, will ever put you in charge of anything.
-Twice a month we bring in outside speakers who give presentations and certifications on diverse topics.
-These include a several OSHA classes, first aid, CPR, asbestos awareness, forklift training, welding, and a wide variety of construction-related topics.
-The balance of class time is devoted to learning carpentry techniques, primarily formwork and layout, but also including framing, roof framing, stairs, doors, etc.
+Twice a month we bring in outside speakers, who give presentations and certifications on diverse topics.
+These include a several OSHA classes, first aid, CPR, asbestos awareness, forklift training, welding and a wide variety of construction related topics.
+The balance of class time is devoted to learning carpentry techniques, primarily formwork and layout, but also including framing, roof framing, stairs doors, etc.

 What Does It Cost?

-Law prohibits any tuition or costs to be paid by the student.
+Law prohibits any tuition or any costs to be paid by the student.
 Nearly all the costs are provided through federal, state, and Broward County apprenticeship training funds.
 There is a one-time book fee and an annual registration fee of only $350 per student (with discount for more than five students) for employers.

 We Need Teachers Too